 How long will my Breast implants last?

-It’s important for patients to understand that breast augmentation surgery is not a one-and-done thing.
+It’s important for patients to understand that a breast enhancement is not a one-and-done thing.
 Implants do have a lifespan, although that lifespan is increasing.
 Generally, it is assumed that implants will last around ten years, although they can last longer.
 When an implant reaches its lifespan it will rupture, and you’ll need to have replacement surgery.
 Most people will have at least two surgeries over the course of their lives.
 Replacement surgery is somewhat easier, however, because the incisions can be made through the original incisions.

 Breast augmentation is major surgery, and it has the risks involved with any surgery: anesthesia reaction, bleeding, infection, and such.
 For augmentation, there are some specific risks.
 These include:

 The main enduring risk or problem with implants is capsular contracture.
 This is the body’s reaction to the implants, which is to build scar tissue around them.
 If the scar tissue becomes too aggressive, it may deform the implants and cause them to feel overly firm or hard.
 If this happens, they will need to be replaced and the excess scar tissue removed.